In coronavirus-hit world, sponsors to stand by delayed Olympics

 Major corporate sponsors of the Tokyo 2020 Olympics are standing by the International Olympic Committee after the Games were postponed and experts familiar with the deals said the companies would not likely seek the return of billions of dollars committed to the agreements.
 Fourteen global companies including Coca-Cola Co, Procter & Gamble Co and Intel Corp spent $500 million this year and have committed close to $4 billion on multi-year contracts that designate them as top-tier sponsors, according to research firm Global Data.

 On Tuesday, the Tokyo Games were postponed to 2021, a first in the 124-year modern history of the event, due to the coronavirus pandemic which has prompted governments to shut businesses globally.
-After the announcement, four major sponsors, Procter & Gamble, Intel, Airbnb and Coca-Cola, reaffirmed their commitment to the games.
+After the announcement, five major sponsors, Procter & Gamble, Intel, Airbnb, Coca-Cola, and Samsung Electronics reaffirmed their commitment to the games.
 Bridgestone Corp will seek "creative solutions" in a delay, it told Reuters ahead of the announcement.

-"As the longest standing sponsor of the Olympic Games, we remain committed to working together with the IOC and TOCOG (Tokyo Organising Committee) to create a successful and safe event," said a Coca-Cola spokesman.
-Despite the severe financial toll on the sponsors, the companies generally consider themselves long-term partners of the International Olympic Committee (IOC).
+"As the longest-standing sponsor of the Olympic Games, we remain committed to working together with the IOC and TOCOG (Tokyo Organising Committee) to create a successful and safe event," said a Coca-Cola spokesman.
+Samsung in a statement to Reuters said, "We will continue to work closely with the IOC and Games organizers to ensure a safe and memorable Olympic Games."

-"No doubt, the IOC and Japan are working hand-in-hand with those 14 sponsors," said Jason Karlov, a partner at law firm Barnes & Thornburg, who has worked on previous IOC sponsor deals.
-"They keep the Olympic movement functioning and thriving."
-Beyond the Olympics, the pandemic has forced the cancellation of nearly every national and regional sporting event in the coming months.
-Lawyers involved in those deals said many corporate sponsors, often smaller companies hard hit by the outbreak, are trying to back out and get their money back.

-However, even if a company wanted its Olympic sponsorship money returned, it is unlikely the deal with the IOC allows it, according to those lawyers familiar with the deals.
-The sponsorship dollars are crucial to the operations of the IOC, which is a non-profit funded primarily by broadcast rights and revenue from top sponsors.
-The companies generally pay a portion of the total contract upfront when they sign and the remainder is paid in installments over the length of the agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)